-POLLEN COUNT FOR
+POLLEN COUNT HAS ENDED

 The Chenopod/Amaranth group of highly-pollinating weeds included in our daily pollen count consists of Pigweed, Russian Thistle, Iodine Bush, Lambs Quarters, Scale, Greasewood, and Burning Bush.